 If you want to create evergreen content, what should you do?

 The answer is simple.
 You should check whether your topic has a positive trend over time.
-If it does, then you can be assured that the topic will always be relevant and helpful to your readers.
+If it does, you can be assured that the topic will always be relevant and helpful to your readers.

 Here are some guidelines that will help you create evergreen content:

 2) Use BuzzSumo to see if there are any trending posts on the same topic as yours.
 If so, then it’s likely that people are still interested in reading about it today.
-This means that you have a good chance of getting them to read your post too!
+This means you have a good chance of getting them to read your post too!

 Can you think of an entirely new topic?